statamic/docs/content/collections/knowledge-base/storing-entries-in-a-database.md

     }
 ```

-The `toModel` method converts the entry back to an Eloquent model, ready to be inserted into the database when saving an entry.
-We use the `findOrNew` method to it'll grab an existing one if it exists, or just create a freshie.
+The `toModel` method converts the entry _back_ to an Eloquent model where it's ready to be inserted into the database when an entry is saved.
+We use the `findOrNew` method – it will grab an existing entry if it exists, otherwise create a new one.
+A freshie, as we say.

 ```php
     public function toModel()